 VP of Media Development works with the producer as a resource in planning crew needs, approaches to the creative and technical aspects of the production and making sure we get what we need to in the field.

 During production, the Producer is responsible for the creation and time management of all things related to production.
-In postproduction, the Producer is responsible for managing expectations, deadlines, team members time and talent as well as contribute to the betterment of a project.
+In post-production, the Producer is responsible for managing expectations, deadlines, team members time and talent as well as contribute to the betterment of a project.
 It is the sole responsibility of the Producer to keep all external crew and internal team members on task, the production on schedule and within budget.

-4.1 Pre-Production
+4.1 Pre-production

 4.1.1 Finance